- By greenair-cy

 Plus, the R32 refrigerant makes air conditioners more energy-efficient.

-Let’s have a look at the features and dimensions of the Gree products with the Bora Inverter R32.
+Let’s have a look at the features and dimensions of the Gree air conditioners in Cyprus.

 - Cold Plasma Ioniser: Cleans the air by neutralising airborne particles

 - Simple to clean: The external filter’s design allows you to clean the filter without having to open the indoor unit